 Among his numerous physiological studies, he performed experiments with anesthetized dogs on mechanical ventilation.
-The results were described in his publication "Acapnia and shock. - I. Carbon dioxide as a factor in the regulation of the heart rate".
-In this article, published in 1908 in the American Journal of Physiology, he wrote, "... we were enabled to regulate the heart to any desired rate from 40 or fewer up to 200 or more beats per minute.
-The method was very simple.
-It depended on the manipulation of the hand bellows with which artificial respiration was administered...
-As the pulmonary ventilation increased or diminished the heart rate was correspondingly accelerated or retarded" (p.127, Henderson, 1908).
+The results are described in his publication “Acapnia and shock. – I. Carbon dioxide as a factor in the regulation of the heart rate”.
+In this article, published in 1908 in the American Journal of Physiology, he wrote, “… we were enabled to regulate the heart to any desired rate from 40 or fewer up to 200 or more beats per minute.
+The method was simple.
+It depended on the manipulation of the hand bellows with which artificial respiration was administered.
+As the pulmonary ventilation increased or diminished, the heart rate was correspondingly accelerated or retarded” (p.127, Henderson, 1908).

 As many health professionals found, blood flow to vital organs is directly proportional to blood CO2 concentrations.
 Consider this example of vasodilation – vasoconstriction.
 According to the Handbook of Physiology (Santiago & Edelman, 1986), cerebral blood flow decreases by 2% for every mm Hg decrease in CO2 pressure.
 When people have 20 mmHg CO2 in their blood (half of the official norm), they have about 40% less blood supply to the brain in comparison with normal conditions.
 Only skeletal muscles can get more blood in conditions of hyperventilation.